Guidebook i: growing authentic community

 What advice would you give someone else who was trying to get to know you?

-If you could distil your strengths into one word, what would it be?
+If you could condense your strengths into one word, what would it be?

 How were you present to the beauty of God’s creation this week?